drsm79/drsm79.github.com/_posts/2020-07-11-jekyll-web-monetisation.md

 So, you've got a payment pointer, what now?
 Well, this site is generated using [Jekyll][], so the first thing I did was add the "payment pointer" to a new [site variable][] `ilp`.
 This means I can put {% raw %}`{{site.ilp}}`{% endraw %} anywhere in the site and have the payment pointer show up - handy if I ever want to change it.

-Next I want to use tht variable to put the `<meta>` tag on all the pages.
+Next I want to use that variable to put the `<meta>` tag on all the pages.
 Jekyll uses layouts & includes to build the html content of the site, and for this site the html `<head>` is set up in `_includes/head.html`.
 Heres the full content of that file:

 {% raw %}
 ```html